jayrm/fb-lisp/readme.txt

 0. INTRODUCTION

 	My main motivation for writing this is I like the idea of LISP as a script or macro language that can be embedded in my programs.

-	I also wanted to make a	non-trivial object oriented program in FreeBASIC.
-And the design of this LISP evaluator is exactly that.
-	Through the top-level object LispModule, it is possible to instance two or more	completely seperate evaluators.
-The only thing shared between the instances is the string text for error messages.

-	In writing the library, the experience didn't completely suck, except in debugging it was just like C++, spending a significant smount of time chasing down a memory leak due to the manual managed memory allocations.
-And this was with careful planning of object life-times from the beginning.
-In the end it was a stupid mistake that was causing the memory leak, but, isn't that always	the case?
+My experience with LISP was with AutoLISP.
+This version of LISP is also a single namespace variety.
+It certainly does not follow any standard.
+None-the-less it is very LISP-like.

 	Using this library is probably not a good way to learn LISP.
 Use a real LISP compiler or interpreter for that.
+But if you do know some LISP programming, this version will be similar enough to be useful.

 1. LICENSE